 The second expansion pack for The Sims that allows them to party (or Partay)

 Some of the objects that come with House party, there are other items like chairs and tables that are not listed here since they have a similar function to the base game objects.
 Granny Raymond’s Holiday Cookies: A plate of cookies you can buy direct from buy mode.
-If you leave them on a table next to the fireplace, along with a Christmas tree from livin It Up, Santa will appear.
-Birthday Cake: Another buyable food item, kids can choose to blow out the candles, although this does not age them up however (You need a charm in makin magic for that) SimFarm Turkey Dinner: A piece of turkey sims can buy and carve up Punchucopia Extraordinaria Punchbowl: sims or their cater can refill to keep guests satisfied at parties The Elegant Chef Buffet Table: Used to serve a starter, main meal and desert from one table, excellent for parties or for large gatherings.
+If you leave them on a table next to the fireplace, along with a Christmas tree from Livin It Up, Santa will appear.
+Birthday Cake: Another buyable food item, kids can choose to blow out the candles, although this does not age them up (You need a charm in Makin Magic for that) SimFarm Turkey Dinner: A piece of turkey sims can buy and carve up Punchucopia Extraordinaria Punchbowl: sims or their cater can refill to keep guests satisfied at parties The Elegant Chef Buffet Table: Used to serve a starter, main meal and desert from one table, excellent for parties or for large gatherings.
 Fancy Feet Cake Treat: Spawns a male or female dancer (Stripper), or if it’s a kids party, a giant bear.
 Give a boost to the fun motive.
-KampRite Instant Campfire: Sims can sit round the camp fire and sing songs, tell stories or roast marshmallow Spazmatronic Plasmatronic Go-Go Cage: A Dancing cage, boosts fun.
+KampRite Instant Campfire: Sims can sit round the camp fire and sing songs, tell stories or roast marshmallows Spazmatronic Plasmatronic Go-Go Cage: A Dancing cage, boosts fun.
 Best place with the dance floor and the DJ booth Turntablitz DJ Booth: Used for the dance floor but can also function as a radio, has access to all radio stations in the game.
 Jukebox: Two versions of this seem to exist, the first is just labelled as the Jukebox and has access to only the fault radio stations in the game.
 An updated version comes with Hot Date that can select all music tracks House party has to offer.
 Bounce My Booty Dance Floor: The dance floor where sims can get their groove on.
 It’s a 2×2 tile than can be combined together in various patterns.
-When sims are dancing, the floor will light up in various different patters and colours.
+When sims are dancing, the floor will light up in various different patterns and colours.
 Porta-Parody Costume Trunk: A costume trunk that can be used to give your party a fancy dress theme.
 When one sim changes their costume, all sims will change to that costume theme.

 Sims carving some turkey, which is buyable from buymode.
 When carving, sims will stand round and clap until its served.